 - (i) Meals and Coffee Breaks for Intramural Meetings.
 NSF funds may not be included or spent for meals or coffee breaks for intramural meetings of an organization or any of its components, including, but not limited to, laboratories, departments and centers, as a direct cost. - (ii) Entertainment.
 Costs of entertainment, amusement, diversion and social activities (such as tickets to shows or sporting events, meals, lodging, rentals, transportation and gratuities) are unallowable and may not be requested.
 Travel, meal, and hotel expenses of awardee employees who are not on travel status also are not permitted.
 See also 2 CFR § 200.438. - (iii) Alcoholic Beverages.
-No NSF funds may be requested or spent for alcoholic beverages. - Current and Pending Support: The support requested or available from other Federal agencies and other sources.
-Chapter II.C.2.h should be consulted to prepare this portion of the proposal. - Facilities, Equipment and Other Resources: If there will be support from other sources for the conference, such information should be included in the Facilities, Equipment and Other Resources section of the proposal.
-The description should be narrative in nature and must not include any quantifiable financial information Chapter II.C.2.i should be consulted to prepare this portion of the proposal.
+No NSF funds may be requested or spent for alcoholic beverages. - (iv) Speaker Fees.
+Speakers and trainers are not considered participants and should not be included in this section of the budget.
+However, if the primary purpose of the individual's attendance at the conference is learning and receiving training as a participant, then the costs may be included under participant support.
+If the primary purpose is to speak or assist with management of the conference, then such costs should be budgeted in appropriate categories other than participant support. - (v) Room and Facility Rental: Fees for room and facility rental may not be budgeted as participant support costs. - Current and Pending Support: The support requested or available from other Federal agencies and other sources. (see Chapter II.C.2.h). - Facilities, Equipment and Other Resources: If there will be support from other sources for the conference, such information should be included in the Facilities, Equipment and Other Resources section of the proposal.
+The description should be narrative in nature and must not include any quantifiable financial information.
+Chapter II.C.2.i should be consulted to prepare this portion of the proposal.
 If included, these resources will not be auditable and must not be included in the proposal budget or budget justification.
 A description of such support should be included in the Facilities, Equipment and Other Resources section of the proposal.

-• Data Management Plan: Plans for management and sharing of any data products resulting from the activity.
-Chapter II.C.2.j should be consulted to prepare this portion of the proposal.
+Data Management Plan: Plans for management and sharing of any data products resulting from the activity. (see Chapter II.C.2.j).